SpecDoc

 --project payments-api

-specFile Path to your OpenAPI file (YAML or JSON)
+--spec Path to your OpenAPI file (YAML or JSON) [required]

 Commit your pipeline changes and push.
 After the pipeline runs you'll see: